Living on Video: 2 Brothers on the 4th Floor version

-In 1999, 2 Brothers on the 4th Floor released their cover version of the song Living on Video titled Living in Cyberspace.
+In 1999, 2 Brothers on the 4th Floor released their version of the song titled "Living in Cyberspace".
 Musically, it resembles the original score, but is adapted to the 1990s.
-The same applies in part to the text: The original text was indeed adopted, but supplemented by a few lines.
-Although the cover never appeared on a studio album, it is included in the compilations Summer Hit Mix 2000 and Best Of 2 Brothers On The 4th Floor.
+The same applies in part to the text; the original text was indeed adopted, but supplemented by a few lines.
+Although the cover never appeared on a studio album, it is included on the compilations Summer Hit Mix 2000 and Best of 2 Brothers on the 4th Floor.